funcool/bestellt/README.md

    Execution time lower quantile : 202.983709 ns ( 2.5%)
    Execution time upper quantile : 210.572522 ns (97.5%)
                    Overhead used : 1.599203 ns
 ```

 **assoc-before**

-The `assoc-before` is not nativelly supported so it is emulated with
+The `assoc-before` operation is not natively supported in `linked`, so
-basic map and seq manipulation.
-I use a sample implementation using
+it is emulated using basic map and sequence manipulation.
+The following
-`reduce-kv`.
+sample implementation uses `reduce-kv`.

-The implementation used for this case is:
+Implementation used in this case:

 ```clojure
 (defn assoc-before